EeeBeeDee/systemshock_rehearsals/README.md

 ### Mentions

-[Tim_nelson](https://tim.2bn.dev/) - My CI mentor who helped keep me focused and whos guidance really made this come together
+[Tim_nelson](https://tim.2bn.dev/) - My CI mentor who helped keep me focused and whose guidance really made this come together

 The CI slack channel for all the tips, tricks and help.